 Presentation skills are an important ability to possess when it comes to succeeding in professional and academic life.
 An impressive presentation can win over an audience whether it be for a business venture, attaining grant funding, or a school project.
 Acquiring the skills to give a savvy presentation is a tool that is applicable in all aspects of life.
 Few people are born with the gift of public speaking, most people must work at preparing an effective speech or presentation, however once it is mastered it can greatly enhance any professional career.

-An important feature of a solid presentation is the use of visual aids.
-In most instances, a visual aid should highlight and clarify points rather than forming the basis for the presentation — the audience should be more focused on what the presenter is speaking about than what is on the visual aids.
+Building a Presentation An important feature of a solid presentation is the use of visual aids.
+In most instances, a visual aid should highlight and clarify points rather than forming the basis for the presentation -- the audience should be more focused on what the presenter is speaking about than what is on the visual aids.
 Common visual aids include PowerPoint slides, Elmo document cameras, handouts, charts, tables and graphs.

-When it comes to designing a presentation, it is best to keep visual aids as simple as possible.
+Presentation Design When it comes to designing a presentation, it is best to keep visual aids as simple as possible.
 If the presenter is using slides, they should appear uncluttered with minimal text.
-The use of bullet points and titles help the audience to focus on the presenter’s most important points.
+The use of bullet points and titles help the audience to focus on the presenter's most important points.
 As well, it is important to keep design and backgrounds plain and simple and not flashy or overbearing.
-To ensure that the entire audience can view the slides, use our Minimum Font Size Calculator.